Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

-It has a vibe pump, not a rotary pump, so it’s not as quiet, and it can’t be plumbed in, even though it does have a 3 Litre water tank.
+It has a vibe pump, not a rotary pump, so it’s not as quiet, and it can’t be plumbed in, though it does have a 3 Litre water tank.
 It’s dual boiler, with a 450ml brew boiler and a 1.2L steam boiler, and though the steam boiler is clearly not as gargantuan as with the LMLM, it is known for being powerful when it comes to steam.

-It’s a high quality and high-performance machine for the money, much more inexpensive than the LMLM – roughly half the price.
-If the reality that it has a vibe pump, not rather as big a steam boiler, and can’t be plumbed in is a deal breaker – the S1 Vivaldi (not the Mini), is just a few hundred quid more, has a 2.5L steam boiler, and can be plumbed in.
+It’s a high quality and high-performance machine for the money, much more economical than the LMLM – roughly half the price.
+If the truth that it has a vibe pump, not rather as big a steam boiler, and can’t be plumbed in is a deal breaker – the S1 Vivaldi (not the Mini), is just a few hundred quid more, has a 2.5L steam boiler, and can be plumbed in.

 La spaziale vivaldi 2.